What does a School Psychologist do?

 School Psychologist Job Description Sample

-The School Psychologist is responsible for providing psychological services to students, staff, and parents within the school environment.
-This role involves assessing students' mental health needs, developing intervention plans, and collaborating with educators and families to support students' academic and social success.
+The School Psychologist is responsible for providing comprehensive psychological services to students, staff, and parents within the educational setting.
+This role involves assessing students' mental health, developing intervention plans, and collaborating with school personnel to create a supportive learning environment.

 Responsibilities:

-- Conduct psychological assessments to identify students' mental health needs and learning challenges.
+- Conduct assessments and evaluations to identify students' psychological, emotional, and behavioral needs.

-- Develop and implement individualized intervention plans to support students' academic and social development.
+- Develop and implement individualized intervention plans and support strategies for students.

-- Provide counseling and support services to students, addressing issues such as anxiety, depression, and behavioral problems.
+- Provide counseling and support to students, parents, and teachers to address mental health concerns.

 Qualifications